SovereignScripts/minimal-debian-openbox/README.md

 echo "exec openbox-session" > ~/.xinitrc

+2. To launch the network icon in tint2:

+nm-applet & (add to autostart if desired)

-2. This system is designed for users comfortable with logging in via the command line, launching with startx, and editing .xinitrc.
+3. This system is designed for users comfortable with logging in via the command line, launching with startx, and editing .xinitrc.
 It’s a great next step for those moving beyond beginner desktops.

-3. If you encounter problems or have suggestions, feel free to open an issue.
+4. If you encounter problems or have suggestions, feel free to open an issue.